Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Introduction

-Through a careful analysis of each component of QAEval (\S\ref{sec:answer_selection}-\S\ref{sec:question_answering}), we identify the QA model and answer verification step as the performance bottlenecks (\S\ref{sec:question_answering}), whose noise likely explains the lower summary-level performance.
-Based on a manually annotated set of 3k QA pairs, we show that with human-level QA and answer verification performance, the summary-level upper-bound correlations of QAEval are better than all other automatic metrics and approach the gold-standard Pyramid Method.
-This strongly indicates that QA-based evaluation metrics are a promising direction for future research.
+Through a careful analysis of each component of QAEval (\S\ref{sec:answer_selection}-\S\ref{sec:question_answering}), we identify both the QA model and verifying if the predicted answer is correct as the performance bottlenecks (\S\ref{sec:question_answering}), whose noise likely explains the lower summary-level performance in some scenarios.
+Based on a manually annotated set of 2.9k QA pairs, we show that with human-level QA and answer verification performance, the summary-level upper-bound correlations of QA\-Eval are better than all other automatic metrics and approach the gold-standard Pyramid Method.
+In combination with state-of-the-art correlation results, this strongly indicates that QA-based evaluation metrics are a promising direction for future research.

-The contributions of this work include (1) proposing a more general QA-based metric for evaluating the content of summaries, (2) demonstrating its state-of-the-art performance on benchmark datasets, (3) an analysis that identifies the QA model and answer verification as the performance bottlenecks, and (4) demonstrating the upper-bound performance of QAEval is very high, approaching that of the gold-standard manual evaluation metric, the Pyramid Method.
+The contributions of this work include (1) a proposal of QAEval, a more general QA-based metric for evaluating the content of summaries, (2) experimental evidence that demonstrates QAEval's state-of-the-art performance on benchmark datasets, (3) an analysis that identifies the QA model and answer verification as the performance bottlenecks, and (4) an estimate that QAEval's upper-bound summary-level performance in scenarios in which it currently lags behind is high, approaching that of the gold-standard manual evaluation metric, the Pyramid Method.